upbound/provider-upjet-gcp-beta/docs/family/Quickstart.md

 If you are going to use your own registry please check [Install Providers in an offline environment](https://docs.upbound.io/providers/provider-families/#installing-a-provider-family:~:text=services%20to%20install.-,Install%20Providers%20in%20an%20offline%20environment,-View%20the%20installed).

 ## Create a Kubernetes secret
-The `provider-gcp-beta-storage` requires credentials to create and manage GCP resources.
+The `provider-gcp-beta-cloudplatform` requires credentials to create and manage GCP resources.

 ### Generate a GCP JSON key file
 Create a JSON key file containing the GCP account credentials.
 GCP provides documentation on [how to create a key file](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).